-Medea Creek Middle School
+Medea Creek Middle School Parent Handbook WELCOME!
+(Addendum to the Student Handbook) 2019-2020

-Parent Handbook

 The Medea Creek Middle School Parent Handbook is really an Addendum to the Student Handbook, which is quite complete.

 The MCMS Student Handbook should be the first and foremost reference to how MCMS works; it is a fine guide to the nuts and bolts of where to find people and information.
 The Student Handbook also details Student Discipline, OPUSD's Acceptable Technology Use rules and Student Guidelines for using Social Media, among other important topics.